Cleveland Browns vs. Pittsburgh Steelers NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - At home this season, Cleveland has two wins against the spread and is 3-1 overall.

-- In four home games this year, Cleveland has hit the over twice.
+- This year, in four home games, Cleveland has hit the over twice.

 Powered by Data Skrive.